karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 ### Background

-As planned in the [Java Tensor NIO RFC](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md), in order to allow user to read or write tensor data from the Java space, the `Tensor` class must implement the new `NdArray` interface.
+As planned in the [Java Tensor NIO RFC](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md), to allow user to read or write tensor data from the Java space, the `Tensor` class must implement the new `NdArray` interface.
 This interface carries as a generic parameter the Java type used to access this data.
 For example, a `NdArray<Integer>` can read or write Java `Integer`s in a n-dimensional data structure.